 - 1 tbsp fresh dill

-- Wash and pat romaine dry, Slice or tear into bite-sized pieces.
+- Wash and pat 1 head of romaine dry.
+Slice or tear into bite-sized pieces.

-- Cook corn by boiling for about 3 minutes.
+- Cook 2 ears of corn corn by boiling for about 3 minutes.
 Let cool and slice kernels from cob.

 - Category: Salads